learn-compsci/mathematical-techniques/content/Unit 5.md

 How long does this program take?

-You could perhaps plot a graph, where the x-axis is the size of the array.
-And the y-axis is how long it takes for this program to run.
+You could perhaps plot a graph, where the $x$-axis is the size of the array.
+And the $y$-axis is how long it takes for this program to run.
 We could also write similar C++ and maybe even Java code that all does something like this.

 And let's pretend that we ran some experiments, and plotted some graphs to find out how long they take.
 Then maybe we'd get something like this:

 ![[example-plot.svg]]

 Notice they all kind of look like straight lines.
 Like linear functions.
 Why?
-Because intuitively, no matter the programming language the 3 of them would be following the same idea: Start from the first item, go through each item until the last, and for each of them, we do a check to see if it's even or not.
+Because intuitively, no matter the programming language, the three of them would be following the same idea: start from the first item, go through each item until the last, and for each of them, we do a check to see if it's even or not.
 In some sense, if we had $n$ items, the `for` loop just goes through all $n$ of them.

 Depending on the programming language (and even computer hardware), our total time taken might not the same, but we can expect the same linear trend between the time taken, and the array size.
-We want a say to basically say "no matter the programming language, we expect to see the same linear trend".
+We want to basically say "no matter the programming language, we expect to see the same linear trend".

 This does not just apply to different programming languages, but even **different** approaches to solve the same computational problem.